ankittare/NLP_QuestionGeneration/README.md

 Q&A Robot

-Our final project for 11-411
+Our final project for 11-611

-Tested for ghc20.ghc.andrew.cmu.edu, unix1.andrew.cmu.edu.

 Files to execute:
 ask.py - Located in src.